 Comparison matrix

-When buyers need to add electrical capacity faster than the grid can deliver, five categories of solution are usually evaluated.
-Below: how the GX230 compares on the dimensions that matter — time to power, footprint, fuels, efficiency, capex, and ramp.
+When buyers need to add electrical capacity faster than the grid can deliver, five categories of solution are usually evaluated, and they compete on the old trade-offs: time to power, footprint, fuels, efficiency, capex, and ramp.
+The DOR (Distributed On-demand Resource) is a different class of asset: a distributed power platform, rapidly deployed, that flags its own faults before they happen.
+Below: how it compares on the dimensions that matter.

 Claims about competing products are based on publicly disclosed specifications and industry-standard data sheets for each architecture in 2026.
 Pricing claims are illustrative; site-specific economics are modeled in the Fleet Charging Simulator.